Food Waste Service Update

 What you need to do

-• look out for your caddies and liners from 16 March 2026
+- look out for your caddies, liners and service information leaflet from 16 March 2026

 There is no charge for food waste collections.